Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

 Investing outside the United States involves risks, such as currency fluctuations, periods of illiquidity and price volatility, as more fully described in the prospectus.
 These risks may be heightened in connection with investments in developing countries.
 Diversification does not eliminate the risks of investing; losses are possible in diversified portfolios.

 The return of principal for bond funds and for funds with significant underlying bond holdings is not guaranteed.
 Fund shares are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
 Lower rated bonds are subject to greater fluctuations in value and risk of loss of income and principal than higher rated bonds.

-Depending on your state of residence, there may be an in-state plan that offers tax and other benefits not available through CollegeAmerica.
+Depending on your state of residence, there may be an in-state plan that provides state tax and other state benefits, such as financial aid, scholarship funds and protection from creditors, not available through CollegeAmerica.
 Before investing in any state's 529 plan, investors should consult a tax advisor.
 CollegeAmerica is sponsored by Virginia529℠.